 What will be your signature blend?
 Let me know how you’ll flavor and serve them in the comment section below.

-For more easy vegetarian appetizers, consider making the following:
+For more easy appetizers to serve your vegetarian guests, consider following:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.